AdobeDocs/experience-manager-learn.en/help/ams/dispatcher/understanding-cache.md

 ## TTL Based Invalidation

-A newer feature of the dispatcher module was `Time To Live (TTL)` based invalidation options for cached items.
+A newer feature of the Dispatcher module was `Time To Live (TTL)` based invalidation options for cached items.
 When an item gets cached it looks for the presence of cache control headers and generates a file in the cache directory with the same name and a `.ttl` extension.

 Here is an example of the feature being configured in the farm configuration file: